rcl-ssl/docs/certbot/introduction.md

 - Apache Tomcat
 - NGINX
 - any server that configures SSL/TLS by referencing certificates files stored in the server

+## Important
+**Please do no use the [RCL AutoRenew Function](../autorenew/autorenew.md) if you are using CertificateBot.
+This may result in unexpected behavior and certificates may not be automatically updated in the hosting machine.**

 ## Next Steps